 What’s helpful about Google Fi is the fact that the website makes it easy to compare and contrast plans.
 On top of that, the more people that are added to a plan, the lower the per-person cost gets, making it especially ideal for families.
 A single user can get unlimited calls, texts, and data for $70 a month, and the per-device cost goes down with every person added to the plan (up to six people total).

 On top of unlimited calls, texts, and data, the plan also includes full-speed hotspot tethering at no extra charge, free data and texts outside of the United States, and free calls to 50 countries and territories, and a Google One membership with 100GB of cloud storage per member.
 The hotspot tethering is particularly useful, as subscribers can share their data connection with up to ten other devices at once, essentially providing Wi-Fi where there’s no external connection available.

 That unlimited data comes with a couple of caveats, though.
-The fine print specifies that the plan comes with unlimited 4G LTE data, not the 5G speeds headlining the website.
+The fine print specifies that the plan comes with unlimited 4G LTE data, not the 5G speeds headlining the website - if you want full 5G on a cheaper plan, go check out Mint Mobile (opens in new tab) instead.
 Compatible phones will be able to access 5G where available, but subscribers shouldn’t expect that to be the default.
 Additionally, video may stream at 480p, and Google slows down data speeds after 22GB per person per cycle.
 That’s a lot of data for the average person, but those who use their smartphones for work or as a main source of entertainment might soon find themselves struggling with slower speeds.